-We have audited the accompanying general purpose financial statements of Miami East Local School District, Miami County, (the District) as of and for the year ended June 30, 2000, as listed in the table of contents.
-These general purpose financial statements are the responsibility of the District's management.
+We have audited the accompanying general-purpose financial statements of the Miami East Local School District (the District), Miami County, as of and for the year ended June 30, 2001, as listed in the table of contents.
+These general-purpose financial statements are the responsibility of the District's management.
 Our responsibility is to express an opinion on these general-purpose financial statements based on our audit.

-We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the general purpose financial statements referred to above present fairly, in all material respects, the financial position of Miami East Local School District, Miami County, as of June 30, 2000, and the results of its operations and the cash flows of its proprietary fund type and nonexpendable trust funds for the year then ended in conformity with generally accepted accounting principles.
+In our opinion, the general-purpose financial statements referred to above present fairly, in all material respects, the financial position of the Miami East Local School District, Miami County, as of June 30, 2001, and the results of its operations and the cash flows of its proprietary fund type and nonexpendable trust funds for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated October 27, 2000 on our consideration of the District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants.
+In accordance with Government Auditing Standards, we have also issued our report dated November 14, 2001 on our consideration of the District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.